Parmesan Baked Cod Recipe

 Step 1: Preheat Oven + Prep Sheet Pan

-Preheat oven to 450° F + line a sheet pan with parchment paper or silicone baking mat.
+Preheat oven to 450° F + line a sheet pan with parchment paper or silicone baking mat for easy cleanup and to help prevent sticking.

 Step 2: Prep Cod